LLM-as-Judge on a Budget: Main Algorithm: Near-Optimal Allocation with Unknown Variance

 \subsection{\algu: Algorithm Description}

-We call our proposed algorithm \algu\ (\cref{alg:algu})---\emph{ROBIN with Hidden Resources}---staying true to the spirit of the original ``Robin Hood", who famously redistributed ``resources" (query budget) to the ``neediest" (arms with highest variance)! \todobin{I love this justification for the name :) \as{: D}}
+We call our proposed algorithm \algu\ (\cref{alg:algu})---\emph{ROBIN with Hidden Resources}---staying true to the spirit of the original ``Robin Hood", who famously redistributed ``resources" (query budget) to the ``neediest" (arms with highest variance)!

 As motivated above, the structure of \algu\ essentially maintains the same idea as that of \algk\ (\cref{alg:algk}), except it now have to use an optimistic (UCB) of the arm variances $\ucb{i}{t}$ and pull the arms adaptively with highest standard estimation errors.
 Precisely, we compute the estimated variance at time $t$ of Arm-$i$ as: